ripsawridge/site/contents/content/cma/2024/highking.md

 On the way up we admired the mountain and talked of many things, too many to list here!
 But the overall theme was about finding a middle way towards living a good and productive life, between the rocks and rapids of many competing belief systems.
-We strive towards turth, while admitting that we are deceived and deceive ourselves daily.
+We strive towards truth, while admitting that we are deceived and deceive ourselves daily.
 Our beliefs easily harden into ideologies that support and enchain us.
 How do you possibly grow old gracefully, remaining changeable like fire inside, while also